message-manager-discord/bot/PRIVACY_POLICY.md

 Data may also be used in development and testing.

+### To optimise the service

+Cache access frequency is required to ensure that the data in cache is the most likely to be needed, improving the speed of the bot.

 ## Who is your data shared with

 Other than Discord, users of the Service and developers of the Service your data is not currently shared with anyone else.
 However Cloudflare does collect data on our behalf regarding usage statics and preventing attacks on the service.
 We do not send any data that we don't collect through Cloudflare to Cloudflare.